tolastarras/world-quiz/README.md

 3. choose questions (countries) from same continent to make it harder to guess
 4. remember selections on reload (check savvy-vuegram)
 5. fixed flag dimension background
-6. Category: Abu Dhabi is the capital of
+6. New Category: Abu Dhabi is the capital of
   Do not display main flag
   buttons:
   flag - Puerto Rico